-Policy: CBIC maintains a relationship with APIC, which is the sole member of the corporation.
+Policy: CBIC maintains a relationship with the Association for Professionals in Infection Control and Epidemiology, Inc. (APIC), which is the sole member of the corporation.

 - 1. CBIC Bylaws establish APIC as the sole member of the organization with all rights as sole member as specified in the CBIC Bylaws. - 2.
 CBIC is administratively and financially independent of APIC. - 3.
 Communication lines are formally established and maintained via a liaison relationship.